Damping transition in an open generalized Aubry-Andr\'e-Harper model: Introduction

 The rest of this paper is organized as follows.
 In Sec. \ref{sec2}, we briefly review the general framework on how to cast a Liouvillian with linear jump operators to a non-Hermitian damping matrix.
-In Sec. \ref{sec3}, we contract a generalized AAH model, based on a one-dimensional demerized lattice with modulation of intra-cell hopping amplitude, then discuss the properties of the spectrum and the state.
-In Sec. \ref{sec4}, we numerically calculate the time evolution of our model, and study the dynamical phase transition.
-Then we present an experimental proposal for realizing and detecting this model in Sec. \ref{sec5}.
-Finally, a short summary is given in Sec. \ref{sec6}.
+In Sec. \ref{sec3}, we contract a generalized AAH model, based on a one-dimensional dimerized lattice with modulation of intra-cell hopping amplitude, then reveal the phase transition in terms of the properties of the spectra and the eigenmodes.In Sec. \ref{sec4}, we numerically calculate the time evolution of our model, and study the dynamical phase transition.
+In Sec. \ref{sec5}, we consider the incommensurate case, and identify three distinct phases and the existence of a generalized mobility edge.
+Then we present an experimental proposal for realizing and detecting this model in Sec. \ref{sec6}.
+Finally, a short summary is given in Sec. \ref{sec7}.